laro/Cilia/README.md

         - **grapheme clusters**
             - represented by `StringView`.
             - This is the _default form of iteration_ over a `String` or `StringView`
-            - A single grapheme cluster will typically consist of multiple code units
+            - A single grapheme cluster will often consist of multiple code units
               and may even consist of multiple code points.
             - `for graphemeCluster in "abc 🥸👮🏻"`
                 - "a", "b", "c", " ", "🥸", "👮🏻"